 Petaluma Pumpkin Patch and Amazing Corn Maze

-Petaluma Pumpkin Patch, a Halloween fixture in Sonoma County since 1993, is popular for a number of reasons.
-For one, it's a real pumpkin patch that's not too far from civilization—it's off the North Bay's major freeway.
-Second, it offers a nice mix of real country attractions and other more commercial activities like bounce houses.
-Third, their pumpkin prices are really reasonable: from $1 for the smallest mini pumpkins to $15 and up for really large examples.
+Petaluma Pumpkin Patch, a Halloween fixture in Sonoma County for over 25 years, is popular with Bay Area families for a number of reasons.
+For one, it's a real pumpkin patch that's not too far from civilization—it's right off the North Bay's major freeway.
+Second, it offers a nice mix of real country attractions and other more commercial activities like a giant corn maze and pony rides.
+Third, their pumpkin prices are pretty reasonable: from $3 for the smallest pumpkins to $22 and up for really large examples.

-On the way to the pumpkin patch you'll find farm animals to visit, including llamas, donkeys, pigs, a calf, and goats, a mini corn maze for kids 6 and under (help Farmer Jim find his chickens), a huge hay bale pyramid, a corn pit to play in, and shaded picnic areas.
+On the way to the pumpkin patch you'll find farm animals to visit, a mini corn maze for kids six and under, a huge straw bale pyramid, and shaded picnic areas.
 All those attractions, as well as admission to the pumpkin patch, are free.
-There's also food available for sale on weekends, including Chicago-style hot dogs, kettle corn, and pasta.
+There's also food available for sale on weekends, including BBQ turkey from Willie Bird, hot dogs, kettle corn, pizza, and more.

 To get there, take Highway 101 north to the Old Redwood Highway/Penngrove exit.
 Turn left at the stop light and head west over the freeway, then turn right onto Stony Point Road.
 The entrance to the pumpkin patch is about a half mile up the road on your right.

-Parking is free, and there's an ATM located on site in case you need some cash.
+Parking is free, and there's an ATM located on site in case you need some cash (it's a cash-only establishment).
 Portable toilets with hand washing stations are available.
 No pets (other than service animals) are allowed.
+Attractions like the Amazing Corn Maze may be closed in wet weather conditions.

 For more information, visit www.petalumapumpkinpatch.com.